 - Apply to DPOR to take a specialty exam such as RBC, HIC, CIC, CBC, etc.… (Standard application or Expedited Application) with all of the accompanying forms and documents.

 - Once approved to take the specialty exam, you can take the specialty class with CTC.

 - Submit your passing score to DPOR at email@example.com

 - Once your license number appears on DPOR's license lookup - you are fully licensed and can use it to pull permits!

 Preparing for the Contractor's Exam

-At Contractor Training Center, we offer several classes among them being: A/B, RBC, CBC, Virginia Highway Heavy, Virginia Pre-License Courses, and Continuing Education.
-You can obtain necessary books and study tools from our site to ensure a successful completion of your exam.
+At Contractor Training Center, we offer several classes, among them being: A/B, RBC, CBC, Virginia Highway Heavy, Virginia Pre-License Courses, and Continuing Education.
+You can obtain the necessary books and study tools from our site to ensure the successful completion of your exam.

 CLASS A/B COURSE

 This training course is very concise and covers material on the Virginia General and Advanced exams.
 This course will give you practice on sample accounting and math problems that will help you with the exam.
 There is also be a review of test-taking strategies.